 Military retired pay can be used for payment of child support and alimony as well as divided as property but there are collection limitations.
 The maximum amount of pension income (retirement pay) an ex-spouse can receive is 50% of the military retirement pay.
 If child support is also being taken from the retirement pension, the maximum combined amount that can be deducted from the disposable retired pay increases to 65%.
 Under Federal law, in order for DFAS to provide direct retirement payments to an ex-spouse, a couple must have been married a minimum of 10 years overlapping 10 years of military service.
 Otherwise, the obligor spouse will be required to independently forward payment of the portion of the retirement benefits awarded to the ex-spouse.

 There are generally three (3) accepted methods of calculating the division of the military retirement pension, being: net present value; deferred distribution; or reserve distribution.
-Determination of the proper method of calculation to be used to divide a military retirement pension is often difficult, and we urge you to consult with a skilled divorce attorney experienced in handling divorces of military personnel.
+Determination of the proper method of calculation to be used to divide a military retirement pension is often difficult, and we urge you to consult with one of our skilled Clarksville military divorce attorney at Batson Nolan PLC today.

 A matter of recent legal controversy is the issue of when the service member waives a portion of his/her retired pay to collect disability pay which in effect reduces the former spouse’s percentage of retirement pay previously awarded under the terms of the divorce.
 The U.S. Supreme Court recently held that state courts such as Tennessee, could no longer require indemnification to the former spouse when the service member waives a portion of the service member’s retired pay to collect disability pay.